 Our contract assets relate to our Trademark Licensing revenue stream, where arrangements are typically long-term and non-cancelable.
 Contract assets are reclassified to accounts receivable when the right to bill becomes unconditional.
 Our contract liabilities consist of billings or payments received in advance of revenue recognition and are recognized as revenue when transfer of control to customers has occurred.
 Contract assets and contract liabilities are netted on a contract-by-contract basis.
 Contract assets were \$10.4 million and \$16.2 million as of September 30, 2023 and December 31, 2022, respectively.
-Contract liabilities were \$29.0 million and \$31.9 million as of September 30, 2023 and December 31, 2022, respectively.
-Contract liabilities included in liabilities held for sale in the condensed consolidated balance sheets as of December 31, 2022.
-The changes in such contract balances during the nine months ended September 30, 2023 primarily relate to (i) \$31.5 million of revenues recognized that were included in gross contract liabilities at December 31, 2022, (ii) a \$2.7 million increase in contract liabilities due to cash received in advance or consideration to which we are entitled remaining in the net contract liability balance at period-end, (iii) \$25.1 million of contract assets reclassified into accounts receivable as the result of rights to consideration becoming unconditional, and (iv) a \$6.6 million decrease in contract assets primarily due to impairment of certain trademark licensing contracts and certain contract modifications and terminations.
+Contract liabilities were \$17.6 million and \$31.9 million as of September 30, 2023 and December 31, 2022, respectively, which excludes \$0.3 million of contract liabilities included in liabilities held for sale in the condensed consolidated balance sheets as of December 31, 2022.
+The changes in such contract balances during the nine months ended September 30, 2023 primarily relate to (i) \$31.5 million of revenues recognized that were included in gross contract liabilities at December 31, 2022, (ii) a \$2.7 million increase in contract liabilities due to cash received in advance or consideration to which we are entitled remaining in the net contract liability balance at period-end, (iii) a \$11.4 million write-down of contract liabilities due to impairment of a trademark licensing agreement, (iv) \$25.1 million of contract assets reclassified into accounts receivable as the result of rights to consideration becoming unconditional, and (v) a \$6.6 million decrease in contract assets primarily due to impairment of certain trademark licensing contracts and certain contract modifications and terminations.